Mata (album)

 Mata (stylised in all caps) is the sixth studio album by English recording artist M.I.A.
 It was released on 14 October 2022 through Island Records, marking her first album release for six years.
 M.I.A. worked with a number of producers on the album, including Skrillex and long-time collaborator Diplo, and recorded tracks in various locations around the world.
 As with M.I.A.'s earlier releases, the album mixes Eastern and Western musical influences, with styles such as moombahton and bhangra incorporated into the music.
-Mata received generally positive reviews from music critics, but unlike her previous albums it did not enter the album charts in either the UK or US and has only been released in a digital format.
+Mata received generally positive reviews from music critics but, unlike her previous albums, it did not enter the album charts in either the UK or US.

 Background

-In September 2016, M.I.A. released her fifth studio album AIM, which was originally promoted as the artist's final studio album.
+In September 2016, M.I.A. released her fifth studio album AIM, which was originally promoted as being her final studio album.
 In 2019, however, M.I.A. revealed that she had begun working on a new studio album.
 On 31 January 2020, she launched a Patreon page to fund new music, stating that her upcoming album was "nearly finished".
 On 22 March 2020, coinciding with the release of "OHMNI 202091", her first song in three years, she suggested that a new record would arrive later the same year.
 She released another track, "Babylon", in 2021, but there was little further news about the album.

 Tracks for the album were recorded in various locations around the world, including London, Los Angeles, Italy, Bali, Jakarta, and Saint Vincent.
 Navz-47, an artist of Sri Lankan descent like M.I.A., provided vocals on the track "Puththi".
 Another track created for the album, "Tribe", featured rapper Juice Wrld, who died in December 2019, but it was dropped at the last minute.
 Doja Cat and Nicki Minaj were also reportedly set to appear on the album with M.I.A. claiming that she had "had to wait 2 years for [their verses]... never mind".
 She worked with various producers, including Skrillex, Rex Kudo, T-Minus, and Heavy Mellow, as well as Diplo, with whom she had collaborated intermittently since 2004.